James Robertson Justice

-James Robertson Justice (15 June 1907 – 2 July 1975) was a British actor.
-He is best remembered for portraying pompous authority figures in comedies including each of the seven films in the Doctor series.
+James Robertson Justice (born James Norval Harald Justice; 15 June 1907 – 2 July 1975) was a British actor.
+He often portrayed pompous authority figures in comedies, including each of the seven films in the Doctor series.
 He also co-starred with Gregory Peck in several adventure movies, notably The Guns of Navarone.
-Born in south-east London, he exaggerated his Scottish roots but was prominent in Scottish public life, helping to launch Scottish Television (STV) and serving as Rector of the University of Edinburgh (1957-60 and 1963-66).
+Born in south-east London to a Scottish father, he became prominent in Scottish public life, helping to launch Scottish Television (STV) and serving as Rector of the University of Edinburgh (1957–60 and 1963–66).